 Bermuda is technically outside the Caribbean but is often classed as part of it because it appeals to the same kind of holiday-makers, with its family-friendly beaches, good golf courses and fantastic package deals.

 Heading south, these are some of the Caribbean’s most famous and diverse islands.
-The Cayman Islands are well equipped for children and have plenty of family-friendly attractions and events, including Boatswain’s Beach Adventure Park, Stingray City and Pirates Week.
+The Cayman Islands are well equipped for children and have plenty of family-friendly attractions and events, including Cayman Turtle Farm, Stingray City and the Pirates Week Festival.

 Bold and beautiful Jamaica lives up to every expectation, while the palm-fringed beaches of the Dominican Republic are fast helping it establish a reputation as a destination for ecotourism.
 For families with an adventurous streak, Cuba ticks all the boxes – but be sure to go before it loses its classic appeal.

-At the tip of the Greater Antilles, Puerto Rico offers Spanish influence and some great historic sites and museums: take a trip to El Yunque National Rainforest or go bat-spotting in one of the finest cave systems in the world at the Rio Camuy Cave Park.
+At the tip of the Greater Antilles, Puerto Rico offers Spanish influence and great historic sites and museums: take a trip to El Yunque National Rainforest or go bat-spotting in one of the world's finest cave systems at the Rio Camuy Cave Park.

 These islands arcing along the eastern end of the Caribbean Sea are made up of the Leeward Islands in the north, the Windward Islands in the south and the Leeward Antilles in the west.

-In the north, The British and US Virgin Islands offer child-friendly resorts, great beaches and plenty of watersports.
-For low-key tourism and a a blissfully peaceful family holiday, head to Antigua and Barbuda.
+In the north, the British and US Virgin Islands offer child-friendly resorts, great beaches and plenty of watersports.
+For low-key tourism and a a blissfully peaceful family holiday, head to Antigua.

 In the Windward Islands you’ll find well-established islands including laid-back St Lucia – a great bet for reasonably priced package deals – and beautiful Grenada, home to some of the region’s best dive sites for families.